adnaan/logit/README.md

 logit
 =====

 Simple python module to send log messages in JSON format to remote host.
+This module is in active development.
+See branch->exp for latest changes.

 Dependencies
 ===========